Skream: Origins

-Early career: 2005–2010
+Career

-Skream's early productions were stark and sinister works he co-produced with another frequenter of Big Apple, Adegbenga Adejumo (Benga).
+Skream's early productions were stark and sinister works he co-produced with another frequenter of Big Apple, Benga.
 Together, they produced several tracks that Big Apple Records published on two EPs: The Judgment in 2003, and Hydro in 2004.
 One of his first solo singles, 2005's "Midnight Request Line," has been credited as a key factor in the evolution of a more melodic sound in the dubstep music.
 Justin Hampton of the LA Times called the track "dubstep's most recognizable crossover hit". and has been praised by producers as diverse as grime producer Wiley, and minimal techno producer Ricardo Villalobos.
 A writer for The Wire wrote that the song has "an epic change of key and tempo that recall[s] the classicist mannerisms of Derrick May."

 As dubstep attracted the attention of mainstream media outlets such as The Guardian and Pitchfork Media, Jones' music started to diverge from the darker, UK garage-influenced sound of early dubstep artists such as Horsepower Productions, and to incorporate elements of dub and house music.

-Skream has released records on several British record labels, such as Tempa, Tectonic, and Big Apple Records.
-He has co-produced a number of tracks with Niall Henshaw (aka Spectrum).
-He has performed throughout Europe, the US, Canada, Australia, and Japan, as well as the UK.
-From 2006, he hosted a weekly Rinse FM show called Stella Sessions.
+In 2006, after producing several singles, he released his first full-length album, Skream!, considered to be one of the more influential entries in the early dubstep period.
+Around the same time, he began hosting a weekly Rinse FM show called Stella Sessions.
 In 2010, Benga joined the broadcast, which was renamed The Skream and Benga Show.

 In 2007, "Angry" and "Colourful" from Skream!, as well as an exclusive mix, were featured in the E4 teen drama Skins.
 This marked the first instance dubstep was featured on television.
 Skream was also featured on BBC Radio 1's Essential Mix that same year.

 In September 2008, Harmless released Watch the Ride, an album mixed by Skream.
 On 2 October 2008 Skream featured in a fly-on-the-wall German TV show Durch die Nacht mit … alongside drum and bass artist Goldie.
 In this, Skream stated that he currently had writer's block, but he was working on music in other genres, also mentioning a possible Skream & Goldie collaboration.

 Writing for The Guardian in 2009, music journalist Tim Jonze attributed the success of La Roux's single "In for the Kill" to Skream's remix, "Let's Get Ravey".

-In the summer of 2010, Tempa Records released Skream's second album, Outside the Box.
-Spin magazine rated the album 7 out of 10.